TheLastProject/SimplePresenter/README.txt

 = How can I best display these screens? =

 There are many ways to go about it, but personally, we recommend [minimalKioskOS](https://github.com/TheLastProject/minimalKioskOS) on a Raspberry Pi.

-Just put the correct screen URL provided in `/boot/url.txt`.
+The recommended settings are as follows:
+- /boot/mutesound.txt: 10
+- /boot/spamkey.txt: f (if you want videos to play fullscreen, otherwise empty)
+- /boot/url.txt: The URL shown on "View screen X"

 = Can I show video? =